inveniosoftware/invenio/docs/admin/bibupload-admin-guide.rst

             $m  ...
 Modification of the MoreInfo of the relation
             $d  ...
 Special field. if value=DELETE, relation is removed

-Behavious of BDR tag in different upload modes:
+Behaviour of the BDR tag in different upload modes:

 +--------------------------------------+--------------------------------------+
 | insert, append                       | correct, replace                     |